Finnish pollution control vessel Louhi: Recovery equipment

 As the recovery systems designed for open water can not be used efficiently or at all during wintertime, Louhi is also equipped with two recovery systems capable of collecting spilled oil from the sea in difficult ice conditions and clean ice blocks covered in oil.
-The main recovery system consists of four large brushes controlled by individual crane arms installed on the stern deck.
+The main recovery system consists of three large brushes controlled by individual crane arms installed on the stern deck.
 The system, developed specifically for this vessel, has a sweeping width of 16 m and recovers oil from the sea as the vessel moves astern in ice.
 In addition the vessel has two Lamor LRB-series oil recovery buckets that have large rotating brushes that resemble those of street sweepers and are used in a similar fashion.
 Despite their limited recovery capacity, the brush buckets operated by the ship's cranes have been proven to be effective in ice conditions in the past, such as that of Runner 4 in 2006.

 The recovery tanks, equipped with heating and an inert gas system that uses nitrogen to displace explosive gases, have a total capacity of 1,200 cubic metres for spilled oil and 200 cubic metres for chemicals.
 In addition to recovery equipment the vessel carries 800 m of heavy duty oil boom.

 When the light components in crude oil evaporate over time, they form an explosive compound with air.
 For this reason special attention has been paid to prevent sparks and high surface temperatures in the ship and its equipment.
 In case of chemical spills, the ship can be overpressurized to prevent potentially toxic chemical substances from entering the ship and harming its crew.
 In such situation, the outer decks can be accessed via air locks.